JoseOcasio1994/Portfolio/README.md

 4. [PolyAtomic](https://joseocasio1994.github.io/PolyAtomic-VR/)
      * Game/Project enforcing focus outside of entertainment and referring to a Subject Matter Expert
      * Team of 4
+     * Unreal Engine 4.12
-     * Puzzle? game in VR where the goal is to combine atoms to make requested compounds
+     * Puzzle game in VR where the goal is to combine atoms to make requested compounds
      * My Tasks: Gameplay Mechanics
      * Lead Programmer
-     * LINK TO BE ADDED